 Exosome therapy is one of the most popular forms of regenerative medicine due to its potential.
 Exosomes are extracellular vesicles instead of cells, and they have the power to communicate with other cells, positively impacting the aging process.

 Cells, including stem cells, release exosomes to communicate with other cells.
 Exosomes contain information, such as microRNA and DNA.
 After the cell releases the exosome, it connects with another cell and transfers the information.
 This information can be used to reprogram the cell.

 Exosomes do not have surface factors, so rejection isn’t likely.
 Also, exosomes do not divide and multiply, so there has not been any evidence of them causing tumors.
 Because they are deemed safe and effective, exosomes are used for both esthetics and pain relief.
-As more research is done, Revive MD Center expects exosomes to be used in other aspects of regenerative medicine.
+As more research is done, Revive MD Center expects exosomes to be used in other aspects of Regenerative and Integrative Medicine Richmond VA.

 Consumer Guide to Amniotic and Umbilical cord tissue therapy

 Our FREE Consumer Guide answers your FAQ’s and provides extensive information on these revolutionary regenerative biologics.

 Learn everything you need to know about the ever expanding field of Regenerative medicine. https://stemcellmasterclass.org/register/

 Frequently Asked Questions

 Regenerative medicine is used to repair and regenerate tissue damage.
 This includes cartilage, ligaments, tendons, and bones.
 When people develop musculoskeletal injuries, they normally go through pain management that includes prescription medications.
 While pain management masks the pain, it does not heal the injury.
 For instance, corticosteroid injections reduce pain and inflammation but do not speed up the recovery process.
 Once the injections wear off, the patient may still be injured, and the pain could come back.